-Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a auto repair shop is another.
-Funding to start a auto repair shop can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start an auto repair shop is another.
+Funding to start an auto repair shop can be difficult, whether working with an investor or lender to go after a convention or Small Business Administration (SBA) loan.
+To get a loan, the borrower(s) will need to have good credit and invest 15-25% of their money towards the total start-up costs.

 While many repair shop customers will become recurring customers, shops need to market to establish that initial customer base.
-Marketing options vary, but some common options for repair shops include print advertising, radio advertising, review sites such as Google, Facebook and Yelp, customer loyalty discounts and even sponsoring local events and networking within the community.
+Marketing options vary, but a strong marketing plan will help your business stand out from your competitors.
+Some common advertising channels for repair shops include print advertising, radio advertising, social media, review sites such as Google, Facebook, and Yelp, customer loyalty discounts, and even sponsoring local events and networking within the community.
 Costs of these activities will vary depending on the type and volume of marketing.

-Another way to market is to become a trusted source for towing companies and insurance agents as they are often the first people contacted when a vehicle breaks down and needs repair.
+Another way to market is through word of mouth.
+If your shop can become a trusted source for towing companies and insurance agents, they can be a profitable source of customers as they are often the first people contacted when a vehicle breaks down and needs repair.

 A car repair shop will need multiple policies to be fully covered: